As the average person uses a toilet around 2,500 times a year, it’s important to choose the best toilet for you and your bathroom (Source).

 With regards to water consumption, this product is categorized as an ultra-high efficiency toilet.
 This is because it only uses 0.8 gallons of water in every flush.

 You can imagine the much money this will save you on water bills in the long run.
 As you can see, the unit will save you money on purchase as well as on your monthly water bills.
-In accordance to ADA requirements, this toilet features a comfort height design.
+In accordance with ADA requirements, this toilet features a comfort height design.

 This, along with its elongated bowl shape, makes the toilet more comfortable to use for the disabled and aged people.
 The flush control for this toilet is positioned on top of the tank for easier reach.